EPOC Chair – 2-year position

 - An immediate past Chair (when relevant).

-- An ASA Council Member chosen by the ASA Council as an ex-officio EPOC Steering Committee Member (unless an EPOC Steering Committee Member is already a member of the ASA Council).
+- An ASA Member chosen by the ASA Council as an ex-officio EPOC Steering Committee Member (unless an EPOC Steering Committee Member is already a member of the ASA Council).

 - A broadly representative Steering Committee of up to six people, elected by full members of the ASA.